RGarciaLago/MGL_Core_Setnames/README.md

 * PlayStation (Light-gun)

 ### MGL Cores for vertical games
-These are the MGL files with a `<setname>` for cores that support vertically oriented games.
+These are MGL files with a `<setname>` for cores that support vertically oriented games.
 * Atari Lynx (Vertical)
 * WonderSwan (Vertical)
 * WonderSwan Color (Vertical)

+### MGL Cores for enhanced options
+These are MGL files with a `<setname>` for cores that support options to push the system past original hardware.
+* PlayStation (Enhanced)

 ## More Resources